PROJECT

 CONTRIBUTION

-• Led and defined brand identity & brand guidelines
+• Defined brand identity and guidelines

-• Led and defined editorial design
+• Led editorial design direction for the card deck

 • Directed & curated photography